bghira/SimpleTuner/TUTORIAL.md

   - Use the instructions in the below section [Example Environment File Explained](#example-environment-file-explained) to modify these values.
 5. Run the [train_sdxl.py](/train_sdxl.py) script.

+## Advanced users: Kohya config conversion

+If you are accustomed to training on Kohya, you can convert your Kohya config to a command-line string for SimpleTuner by using `kohya_config.py --config_path=/path/to/kohya/config.json`.

+This isn't as ideal as going through the parameters and setting them manually, but it can be a good starting point if you just want to dive right in.

+The script prints out many warnings and errors to help you get a better understanding of what you need to change.

 ## Hardware Requirements

 Ensure your hardware meets the requirements for the resolution and batch size you plan to use.
 High-end GPUs with more than 24G VRAM are generally recommended.
 For LoRA, 24G is more than enough - you can get by with a 12G or 16G GPU.
 More is better, but there's a threshold of diminishing returns around 24G for LoRA.